dustinfast/aeye_typer/README.md

 DEVICE_ID_KEYBOARD: "12"
 ```

+Next -

-Next, run `./setup.sh`, and calibrate the eye-tracker with ...
+1. Install the eye-tracker and compile binaries with `./setup.sh`.

-Now, from outside the container, commit these changes to the docker container with ``docker commit fast_aeye_typer fast_aeye_typer:latest`.
+2. From a local termoinal (outside the container) commit the install to the container with ``docker commit fast_aeye_typer fast_aeye_typer:latest`.

-Then from inside the container, restart it by typing `exit` and then `./open_container.sh`.
+3. Restart the container (this time from inside the container) with an `exit` followed by `./open_container.sh`.

-Very correct device installation with...
+4. Very your eye-tracker is correctly installed with `./tobii_cam_test.out`.

 ### Data Collection